Share-It-Org/Share-It/README.md

-# README Stuff Library
+# README ShareIt

-This repository contains the code for Stuff Library: A community resource sharing app by Share-It.
-Why own when you can borrow from your neighbors?
-This app comes iwth a handy interactive map to find items near you.

-## Requirements
-npm
+This open source repository contains the code for ShareIt: A community-based sharing economy app that allows users to collectively use products, goods, and services.
+ShareIt makes it possible for people to connect with their neighbors and access shared goods and services.
 ## Installation Steps

 1. clone repository